Name: Dr. Guillaume Paré

 Title: Chief Science Officer

-1. What is your role with the HHS Innovation Exchange?
+1. What is your role with the HHS/IBM Innovation Exchange?

 I’m the chief scientific officer with GeneBlueprint, a health and wellness company that uses genetic prediction to develop personalized fitness and nutrition plans.
 I developed a proprietary algorithm that analyzes genetic information to determine how a person’s body reacts to different types of food and exercise.
-We are collaborating with HHS Innovation Exchange in partnership with IBM in order to grow our business.
+We are collaborating with the Innovation Exchange order to grow our business.

 I am also a medical biochemist at Hamilton Health Sciences and director of the Genetic and Molecular Epidemiology Laboratory at McMaster University.
 My academic research focuses on how genes contribute to obesity and cardiovascular disease.